vkuehn/python-try/README.md

 Make sure.

-- that [github pages](https://vkuehn.github.io/python-try/) is enabled for your repo in github.com/yourname/reponame/settings/pages.
+- that [GitHub pages](https://vkuehn.github.io/python-try/) is enabled for your repo in github.com/your name/repo name/settings/pages.
 - that you may need to give the GITHUB_TOKEN write permission.
   Go to your repository's Settings > Actions > General > Workflow Permissions and select Read and write permissions.
 - before actively using make sure you get your first minor release version.
-- rename everything python_try to your reponame
+- rename everything python_try to your repo name

 You are now ready to start development on your project!
 The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.